asjad99/Reinforcement-Learning/README.md

 Vocabulary: Know what states, actions, trajectories, policies, rewards, value functions, and action-value functions are.
 If you’re unfamiliar, Spinning Up ships with an introduction to this material; it’s also worth checking out the RL-Intro from the OpenAI Hackathon, or the exceptional and thorough overview by Lilian Weng.
 Optionally, if you’re the sort of person who enjoys mathematical theory, study up on the math of monotonic improvement theory (which forms the basis for advanced policy gradient algorithms), or classical RL algorithms (which despite being superseded by deep RL algorithms, contain valuable insights that sometimes drive new research).

+Algorithms:

+-  vanilla policy gradient (also called REINFORCE)
+-  DQN
-Algorithms: start with vanilla policy gradient (also called REINFORCE), DQN, A2C (the synchronous version of A3C), PPO (the variant with the clipped objective), and DDPG, approximately in that order.
+-  A2C (the synchronous version of A3C)
+-  PPO (the variant with the clipped objective)
+-  DDPG

 The simplest versions of all of these can be written in just a few hundred lines of code (ballpark 250-300), and some of them even less (for example, a no-frills version of VPG can be written in about 80 lines).
 Write single-threaded code before you try writing parallelized versions of these algorithms.
 (Do try to parallelize at least one.)

+### Sucess Stories:

 #### Deep Q-Network (DQN):
     - For artificial agents to be considered truly intelligent they should excel at a wide variety of tasks that are considered challenging for humans.
 Until this point, it had only been possible to create individual algorithms capable of mastering a single specific domain.
     - Successfully combining Deep Learning (processing perception) with RL (decision-making) at scale for the first time
     - is able to master a diverse range of Atari 2600 games to superhuman level with only the raw pixels and score as inputs.